kimtth/awesome-azure-openai-llm/README.md

 - azure-vector-db-python\vector-db-in-azure-native.ipynb: sample code for vector databases in azure

 ## Milvus Embedded

+ `[JMO]`: Milvus is the best alternative option to replace PineCone and Redis Search in OSS.
+It offers support for multiple languages, addresses the limitations of RedisSearch, and provides cloud scalability and high reliability with Kubernetes.
+However, for local and small-scale applications, [Chroma](https://github.com/chroma-core/chroma) has positioned itself as the SQLite in vector databases.

 - `pip install milvus`
 - Docker compose: <https://milvus.io/docs/install_offline-docker.md>